 W G Saunders W A Saunders

 W(illiam Henry) Gualbert (or less frequently Albert) Saunders (1837-1923) appears as a pupil of W Burges in 1865 and although the initial link was presumably in the field of architecture, subsequently made furniture and tiles for him (examples of both are to be found in the catalogue of the Manchester Art Gallery), but the association centred on the supply of stained glass.
 At the start of his artistic activity, in 1869, he also designed a Catholic church at Weston-in-Arden, Warwickshire for his brother-in-law.
 However, he did not pursue architecture as a career for long, for in the same year as designing the church and after a brief partnership with H Holiday, he started his own manufactory in Endell Street, Covent Garden.
 Here he continued his close association with Burges and his work is to be found in many of Burges’s later works including St Fin Barre’s cathedral, Cork.
-Saunders employed designers such as the young C Whall and H W Lonsdale, as well as Fred Weekes (1833-93) whose work has not been identified in Sussex.
-Saunders left the country in 1880, handing over his business to his assistant, W Worrall and apparently ceasing all artistic activity.
-However, there seems little doubt that he returned and lived on until 1923, when what must be his death is recorded in Surrey.
-What he did during that time or what motivated him to give up his business is a mystery.
-In addition, he does not appear obviously in any census, although searching for him is complicated because of the length of his name and the difference in spelling of the name he usually went by.
+Saunders employed designers such as the young C Whall and H W Lonsdale, whilst references to Saunders and Weekes in the late 1860s suggest that Fred Weekes (1833-93), whose work has not been identified in Sussex, was not only an employee but a partner.
+Saunders’s work was of a high quality and has been mistaken for that of Morris and Co.
+It is thus a mystery why he left the country in 1880, handing over his business to his assistant, W Worrall and apparently ceasing all artistic activity.
+However, there is little doubt that he returned and lived on until 1923, when what must be his death is recorded in Surrey.
+He does not appear obviously in any census during that time, although searching for him is complicated because of the length of his name and the differences in spelling.

 Glass: Brighton and Hove, – St Mary (attr); – St Michael

 A Savell A Savell and Co Savell and Young